Creeeeger/PS4-dec/README.md

 # Roadmap
 The roadmap for the PS4 PUP Update File Decryptor includes the following task:

-- Fix segmentation fault error: Address any issues causing segmentation faults and ensure the tool runs without errors.
+- no its done (before u do the same mistake as me run it on the ps4 not pc)

 # GitHub Workflow
 To contribute to the development of the PS4 PUP Update File Decryptor, follow these steps:

 - Create a fork: Fork the repository to your own GitHub account.
-- Enable actions: Enable GitHub Actions in your forked repository to utilize the automated build process.
+- Enable actions: Enable GitHub Actions in your forked repository.
 - Build: Trigger the build process using the GitHub Actions workflow.
 This will compile the tool and generate the necessary output files.

-env:
-Ubuntu 22.04 22.04 x64/x86
+# Info
+- env: Just use the workflow
+- This is the proper workflow it should use
+- In the main branch you find a modified version for ubuntu-latest.